How to Sell a Haunted House Like Any Other Home on the Market

 Vermont

 There’s no explicit requirement to disclose the psychological impact history of a property in statutory law or the real estate disclosure form.
-However, according to the Vermont Real Estate Commission, “facts a licensee reasonably believes may directly impact the future use or value of the property” must be disclosed as material facts.
+However, the Vermont Real Estate Commission states that any information a licensee reasonably believes could affect the property’s future use or value must be disclosed as a material fact.

 Virginia

-An owner or real estate agent cannot be held liable for failing to disclose an onsite homicide, suicide, felony, or any act that did not affect the physical structure of the property, according to Virginia Code section 55-713.
+An owner or real estate agent cannot be held liable for failing to disclose a homicide, suicide, felony, or any act that did not affect the physical structure of the property, according to VA Code § 55.1-713.

 Washington